Quick Start Guide with AWS

 A walkthrough which covers creating a gateway server with AWS

-strongDM gateway(s) create a secure tunnel to access all of your servers, databases, and internal website resources.
+strongDM gateways create secure tunnels to access your servers, databases, and internal website resources.
 This allows your team to connect to infrastructure without managing credentials for each, or worse, sharing them.
 This Quick Start Guide will walk you through the steps to connect to your first datasource through strongDM.

-You will need a Linux server upon which to host the strongDM gateway, as well as root or sudo access to it.
+You will need a Linux server to host the strongDM gateway, as well as root or sudo access to it.